-The Subjects of organizations applying to become subordinate CAs or cross-certified CAs shall comply with the Baseline Requirements and the related requirements for naming the Subjects in the domestic laws; moreover, the name should be sufficient to represent and identify the CA.
+The naming of subject names of organizations applying to become subordinate CAs or cross-certified CAs shall comply with the Baseline Requirements and conform to the regulations under the Jurisdiction country's law of the applicant organization.

 3.1.3.
 Anonymity or Pseudonymity of Subscribers